 Dinah: (playfully) You will just have to wait and see won’t you?

 Narrator: All day is spent in preparation the coming event.
-As the sun sets and a new day begins all the preparations have been completed.
+When the sun sets and a new day begins all the preparations have been completed.
 The groomsmen gather outside the groom’s house waiting for the groom and the father to emerge.
 Inside the house, the father is once again reminding the son of his duties and responsibilities of a good husband.
 Finally, after the father is sure that his son is ready he stands at the door and beckons his son to his side.

 Mr. b-D: Son, it is time.
 Go and bring my new daughter home.
 We have the chuppah ready and the priest will be here in an hour.
 It will take that long for you to get to her house.